qiaochen/LLM_RAG_papers/README.md

 		- LLM
 		- Retrieval[, and Reranker]
 		- Indexed resources
-	- In a vanila RAG system, LLM can be a fixed model, so the upper bound of the response quality is decided on the retrieval system.
-At a small resource scale (e.g., < 10k documents), vector base
+	- In a vanila RAG system, LLM can be a fixed model, so the upper bound of the response quality is decided on the retrieval system and the external resources.
+At a small resource scale (e.g., < 10k documents), dense vector approach with vector databases () can be a good solution.

 A technique gaining increasing attention: